ading2210/poe-api/README.md

  - Clear conversation context
  - Download conversation history
  - Delete messages
- - Purge messages from conversation
+ - Purge an entire conversation

 ## Installation:
 You can install this library by running the following command: